Staff brainstorming and planning begins.

 The Sie Welcome Center includes 50,000 square feet on three levels, unifying the campus.
 Upon opening, this significant addition will feature visitor-centric amenities including a restaurant, quick-service café and improved wayfinding, along with dynamic and flexible program spaces and a state-of-the-art event space.
 The new space also includes expanded art storage and a purpose-built conservation lab.

-How much new public space will be added to the Martin Building after its renovation?
+How much new public space was added to the Martin Building after its renovation?

-More than 33,000 square feet of new space will be added to the Denver Art Museum when the project is complete, including expanded gallery space on level 2 and 7 of the Martin Building.
+More than 33,000 square feet of new space was added to the Denver Art Museum when the project completed, including expanded gallery space on level 2 and 7 of the Martin Building.

-Is the museum working with community groups to gather input on design and gallery installations?
+Did the museum work with community groups to gather input on design and gallery installations?

-Yes, the museum is collaborating with local creatives, artists and constituent groups to gather feedback on collection presentation and how to best share this information with our communities in metro Denver and beyond.
-If you have suggestions for individuals or organizations we should include, please contact us at firstname.lastname@example.org.
+Yes, the museum collaborated with local creatives, artists, and constituent groups to gather feedback on collection presentation and how to best share this information with our communities in metro Denver and beyond.